KeplerGO/pyke/docs/source/tutorials/tpf2lc.rst

 We would like to create a light curve for the target located roughly at the (1013, 918) pixel in the detector.

-We can use `~pyke.keptrim.keptrim` to create a target pixel file around the center of our selected target.
+We can use ``keptrim`` to create a target pixel file around the center of our selected target.
-For `~pyke.keptrim.keptrim`, we need to provide the center of the target we want and the size of the mask around the target.
+For ``keptrim``, we need to provide the center of the target we want and the size of the mask around the target.
 So, let's take a 3 x 3 mask around our target:

 .. code-block:: bash